BlueBrain/Currentscape/README.md

 In the "pattern" key of your config, you can increase the 'density' (frequency) or your patterns, the pattern linewidth, color, etc.
 You can also change the patterns or the number of different colors to use with the adequate config.

-However, using patterns come with a cost: it takes more computing time (mainly because bar plots are used instead of imshow).
-To decrease computing time, you have two possibilities: decrease the pattern density (default=5), or increase x_chunksize. x_chunksize is related to the x resolution, with x_chunksize = 1 being maximum resolution.
-The default is x_chunksize=50.

 You could also want to use pattern if you are using a non-qualitative colormap that do not have a lot of distinguishable colors.